akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **Draw the goose chase** in the king’s hall.
 - **Retell the river‑rescue** from Rauthulfr’s point of view.
 - **Invent a new medieval insult** Henry might use (e.g., “sodden worm”).
-- **Create a map** showing Stan‑Way, the Severn, and the king’s hall.
+- **Create a map** showing Stanwey, the Severn, and the king’s hall.

 ---